ruiwangecon/IV-Regression/README.md

-# Simulation Code for IV Regression without Exclusion Restrictions
+# Code for IV Regression without Exclusion Restrictions

 This repository contains R code for the empirical results of the paper 'IV Regressions without Exclusion Restrictions,' by Wayne Gao and Rui Wang.